Pinterest Hidden Image

 This hazelnut milk recipe is quite simple to prepare.
 Here’s how it’s done:

-roasted hazelnuts on a baking tray.Pin
+whole hazelnuts with skins on a baking sheet.Pin

-Step 5: Strain.
-Pour the mixture through the nut milk bag/cheesecloth and allow it to strain for 5-10 minutes.
-You can carefully squeeze the bag by holding it closed at the top to get all of the remaining milk through.
+Step 5: You can carefully squeeze the bag by holding it closed at the top to get all of the remaining milk through.

-Follow the recipe as described above, then add the prepared milk back to the blender with the pitted date and cacao powder and blend until smooth and creamy.
+Step 6: For a chocolate version, add the prepared milk back to the blender with the pitted date and cacao powder and blend until smooth and creamy.
 This should take about 2-3 minutes depending on your blender.

 🍽 Serving Suggestions

-• Smoothies - Blend up some frozen fruit, vegan yogurt, and your homemade nut milk for a quick and tasty breakfast or mid-afternoon snack.
+• Smoothies: Blend up some frozen fruit, vegan yogurt, and your homemade nut milk for a quick and tasty breakfast or mid-afternoon snack.

 💬 FAQs